-HCR delivers an initial implementation of communications, primarily to the applicant or current enrollee to notify of eligibility determination.
+HCR provides for a basic set of communications, primarily to notify the applicant or current enrollee of an eligibility determination.
 The notification for eligibility determination varies depending on whether or not there are still outstanding verifications associated with the application.

 For the straight-through application process where client-attested information has been successfully verified, the eligibility determination and associated communication notify the applicant of the household's eligibility.
-This is a combined notice across the insurance affordability programs for the household members which notifies the household of their individual eligibility for Medicaid, CHIP, insurance assistance, or the state health plan.
+This is a combined notice across the insurance affordability, employer-sponsored coverage, and exemption programs for the household members which notifies the household of their individual eligibility for Medicaid, CHIP, state basic health plan, employer sponsored insurance, or exemption.

 Where outstanding verifications exist, the communication notifies the applicant of household eligibility on a temporary basis.
-This is a necessary in order to support the inconsistency period for an application, during which period eligibility must be determined using the client-attested information.
-This notification includes details of the client-attested information which have not yet been verified, and therefore requires follow-up with the caseworker.
+This is necessary in order to support the inconsistency period for an application, during which eligibility must be determined using the client-attested information.
+This notification includes details of the client-attested information which have not yet been verified, and therefore requires follow-up with a caseworker.

-Each notice includes details on the ability to appeal any decision associated with an eligibility determination along with instructions on how to file that appeal.
-There are currently four notifications available for HCR:
+Each notice includes details on the possible appeal for any decision associated with an eligibility determination along with instructions on how to file that appeal.
+There are four notifications available for HCR: